Sorry, this program is not available for local students.

 Please make sure that you indicate the language stream you want to study in your personal statement in your application.

-If your chosen language is not available this semester, we recommend applying for the S0133 Introduction to Interpreting and Translating Skill Set.
+If the language you wish to study doesn't meet minimum student numbers, you will be considered for the S0133 Introduction to Interpreting and Translating Skill Set.

 International students, please note, the Skill Set does not provide access to an Australian student visa.